01 of 04

 Which Quahogs and Clams Are Keepers?

-You can't keep every clam you harvest.
-It's not just because there are daily limits.
+You can't keep every clam you harvest, and it's not just because there are daily limits.
 There are shellfish minimum sizes in Rhode Island.
 Be sure to review these rules before you head out.

 Also, keep in mind that your tourist shellfishing license does not allow you to sell any of the clams you find.
-So, only harvest and keep the clams you believe you'll be able to use in about a 24-hour period.
+Only harvest and keep the clams you believe you'll be able to use in about a 24-hour period.